-Red snapper are used to staying at depth, with different pressures being applied to their bodies.
-When you reel them in, especially quickly, it causes their air bladder to expand and sometimes stick out of the fish.
+Red snappers are used to staying at depth, with different pressures being applied to their bodies.
+When you reel them in incredibly quickly, it causes their air bladder to expand and sometimes stick out of the fish.
 Without releasing gas from the bladder, the fish can’t swim back down and will die.
-You’ll need to assist the fish either by venting the bladder with a needle or using an assist line to help it get back to depth.
+You’ll need to assist the fish by venting the bladder with a needle or using an assist line to help it get back to depth.

 Even small structures can hold baitfish, and therefore big fish.
-Sometimes big snappers will be hanging around structures that only rise a few inches off of a hard bottom.
+Sometimes big snappers will hang around structures that only rise a few inches off a hard bottom.
 It can be tricky to find them with your bottom-finder since they largely get ignored by most boaters.
-Look for individual fish that are holding above these spots instead of big schools or big structures, since blogger snapper are more spread out than smaller ones.
-It can help you find spots that are fished less frequently that are also more likely to hold bigger snapper.
+Look for individual fish holding above these spots instead of big schools or large structures since blogger snappers are more spread out than smaller ones.
+It can help you find sites that are fished less frequently that are also more likely to hold bigger snapper.

-If you aren’t catching fish in the size you want, it’s more likely than not the bigger snapper aren’t around.
-Red snapper school together with fish of a similar size, so a spot dominated by 2-pound fish will mostly produce 2-pound fish.
+If you aren’t catching fish in the size you want, it’s more likely than not the bigger snapper isn’t around.
+Red snapper school and fish of a similar size, so a spot dominated by 2-pound fish will mainly produce 2-pound fish.
 If you’re catching a ton of grouper, ruby red lips, or other bottom fish instead of snapper, you should also find a new spot.
-The area is dominated by those fish and it’ll be difficult to hook the snapper you’re after.
+Those fish dominate the area, and it’ll be difficult to hook the snapper you’re after.

-Snapper fishing is an art that takes a ton of time and experience to get really good at, especially hunting the big ones.
-If you want those kinds of fish consistently, you’ll want to look for unfished spots and keep detailed fishing records and maps to stay on top of it.
+Snapper fishing is an art that takes a ton of time and experience to get good at, especially hunting the big ones.
+So if you want those kinds of fish consistently, you’ll want to look for unfished spots and keep detailed fishing records and maps to stay on top of it.
 Time on the water is your best friend in that case.
-Don’t forget though, there isn’t anything wrong with just catching fish for fun and not minding what size they are.
+Don’t forget, though, there isn’t anything wrong with just catching fish for fun and not minding what size they are.
 In that case, public spots and spots you find are going to be perfectly sufficient for you.

 Check Price on Amazon